Side By Side Later Stage EIS Fund

 The fund will look to take a hands-on approach with its portfolio.
 By providing active support and mentoring, SBS hopes to guide management teams around common pitfalls.
 SBS will help investee companies produce a detailed one-year business plan and then spend at least two days a month mentoring each management team.

 The fund will focus on businesses whose products or services have enhanced an existing market or created a new one through the application of technology.
 It will invest across a range of sectors such as FinTech, MedTech and SportTech.
+The average investment is expected to be up to £200,000, however, the fund may make smaller investments of £50,000 - £100,000 into earlier stage companies if the investment team believes there is sufficient potential.

 Risks – important